February 24 – the day life split in two

 Darkness Within: Depression and the Fight for Herself

-Symptoms appeared that were hard to ignore: exhausting fatigue, apathy, procrastination, and no strength to even get out of bed.
-"I just lay there, staring at the ceiling.
+Symptoms appeared that were hard to ignore: exhausting fatigue, apathy, procrastination, and no energy to even get out of bed.
+“I just lay there, staring at the ceiling.
 I had no strength to even leave the house.
-I felt destroyed," she says.
+I felt destroyed,” she says.

 British doctors diagnosed her with depression and offered medication.
 But Dasha refused, afraid of dependence.
 “I just wanted to get through it.
 I wanted to find myself, not numb the pain with pills.”